 Innovation platform

-Innovation ProjectNew diagnostic tool for early detection of diseases related to involuntary childlessness – new markers of testicular and ovarian function
+Innovation projectNew diagnostic tool for early detection of diseases related to involuntary childlessness – new markers of testicular and ovarian function

 Objective

-This project aims on developing new diagnostic tests that assess testicular and ovarian function while also identifying early markers of disease linked to infertility.
+This project aims to develop new diagnostic test for TD by assessing biological activity of testosterone.
 The goal is to enable early intervention, improving both reproductive and overall long-term health outcomes.

 Potential Impact